dan-f/bpl/README.md

             └── scanner_test.py

 ### Testing
-Run `python -m bpl.test.foo_test`, where `foo` is the module to be tested.
-For example, to test the scanner, run `python -m bpl.test.scanner_test`.
+Always run tests from the top-level directory.
+To test a module `foo`, run `python -m bpl.test.foo_test`.
+For example, run `python -m bpl.test.scanner_test` to test the scanner.

 ### Scanner
 Scan a bpl program named `filename` as follows: